dell/cert-csi/docs/SUPPORT.md

 ## Security Vulnerabilities

 Have you discovered a security vulnerability in this project?
-We ask you to alert the maintainers by sending an email describing the issue, impact, and fix - if applicable.
-You can reach the new project maintainers at TODO@dell.com.
+Please create an issue in this repository.